aryadaroui/rate-limiting-algorithms/README.md

 This was created to accompany a blog post on rate limiting algorithms, but they've been written in a non-specific way, so you can easily use them for yourself.
 For more details about their characteristics see [~post not done~].

+---

-These algorithms reside in functions in `rate_limiters.ts` and `rate_limiters.py`.
+##### These algorithms reside in functions in `rate_limiters.ts` and `rate_limiters.py`.

 **NOTE**: I use a local dummy `RemoteCache` class to emulate a remote cache because that's a common implementation for rate limiting [~talk about how RemoteCache mimics Redis behavior~]. _You must replace this with your own data storage service / method_.
 Similarly, the Python implementation uses a global `CURRENT_TIME` variable instead of the `datetime` package, so you'll have to change that too.

----

 ### Example

 Suppose you  you have some function `request_handler()` that handles incoming network traffic.
-You can rate limit a specific target (e.g. the requester's I.P.) by simply calling the rate limiting function and checking its "status".
+You can rate limit a specific target (e.g. the requester's IP address) by simply calling the rate limiting function and checking its "status".
 The rate limiter function queries your remote cache, using your target as a key.

 ```python
 def request_handler(request_ip: str):